 There are no prerequisites for entry to Units 1, 2 and 3.
 Students must undertake Unit 3 prior to undertaking Unit 4.

-Year 10 Standard Maths is a good preparation for this subject.
+Year 10 General Maths is good preparation for this subject.
+VM students may select this subject as their Mathematics.